 - Infection of the wound

 How We Prepare for Heart Bypass Surgery

 We at ChirayuSuperspeciality hospital will provide you complete instructions or guidelines on how to get ready for heart bypass surgery.
-Our heart bypass surgery specialist doctors and team will ask some questions regarding your health conditions during pre-operative appointments.
+Our heart bypass surgery specialist doctors and the team will ask some questions regarding your health conditions during pre-operative appointments.
 Therefore, you need to be prepared with a list of medications you are taking with supplements.
 If you have gone through any major surgery or surgeries in the past, then you must tell our doctors about them with detailed.
 It is extremely important that you answer all these questions as completely and sincerely as possible.